arnnis/react-native-toast-notifications/README.md

 TypeScript Note: add [index.d.ts](/example/index.d.ts) to your project root.

 ### - How to show toast inside a Modal?

 The Modal component is a native view that sits on top of the rest of react-native application.
 The only way to put something above it is to put something in the modal itself, or alternately to use a JS only implementation of a Modal.

 As a workaround you can put toast inside modal like this:

 ```
-import Toast from "react-native-fast-toast";
+import Toast from "react-native-toast-notifications";

 export Component = () => {
     const toastRef = useRef();